 holding daily classes for children and adults there until 2009.

-Thousands of adults and children attended his classes, self-defense seminars, and programs in combative skills.
+Thousands of adults and children attended classes, self-defense seminars, and programs in combative skills.

-He was promoted to seventh degree black belt in Shorin Ryu in 2004, and now continues training kids and adults in classes in Saluda, NC.
+He was awarded seventh degree black belt in Shorin Ryu in 2004, and continues training kids and adults in classes in Saluda, NC.

-and Sensei Shoshin Nagamine, Chief of the Okinawan Motobu District Police, and head of his Shorin Ryu Karate style at his dojo in Naha and in the US.
+and Shoshin Nagamine, Chief of the Okinawan Motobu District Police, and head of his Matsubayashi Shorin Ryu Karate style.

-Brooks served as a state certified law enforcement defensive tactics instructor, civilains and law enforcement firearms instructor, PPCT defensive tactics instructor, police officer, detective, Deputy US Marshal and Deputy Sheriff, responsible for the successful investigation and prosecution of many serious crimes.
+Brooks served as a state certified law enforcement defensive tactics instructor, firearms instructor, PPCT defensive tactics instructor.
+As a police officer, detective, Deputy US Marshal and Deputy Sheriff, he was responsible for the successful investigation and prosecution of many serious crimes.

-He has written numerous published articles on martial arts.
-His martial arts writing has been cited widely online and in print.
-Before entering law enforcement he wrote speeches and created presentations for public figures in politics, media, business and the arts.
+He has written numerous published articles on martial arts, and has been cited widely online and in print.
+He has written speeches and presentations for leaders in politics, media, business and the arts.